Mask rules for travel have changed, the risks haven't say experts

 Health minister Karl Lauterbach cited better air circulation in planes versus trains and taxis, where the government deemed masking "sensible and necessary".

-European Centre for Disease Prevention and Control (ECDC) deemed air travel to be "low for an individual traveller" but the "risk of being infected on an airplane cannot be excluded."
+The European Centre for Disease Prevention and Control (ECDC) deemed air travel to be "low for an individual traveller" but the "risk of being infected on an airplane cannot be excluded".

-However it is only the "cleanest" option relative to other public transport options.
-In July
+However, it is only the "cleanest" option relative to other public transport options.

-Dr Rindelaub took part in an expose by RNZ took carbon dioxide detectors aboard buses, trains and taxis to determine the amount of recycled air being breathed in.
+In July, Rindelaub took part in an expose by RNZ taking carbon dioxide detectors aboard buses, trains and taxis to determine the amount of recycled air being breathed in.
 In some cases the air on public transport was found to be three times above the recommended 800 parts per million.

 While Rindelaub couldn't speak to the motivation behind the decision to drop mask mandates, face coverings are no less effective than they were at the beginning of the week.